Film Spoilers and

-The 'Forgotten' Children Were Abducted By Aliens, Who Were Studying the Power of Maternal Love - A Failed Experiment; The Children Were Reunited With Their Parents!
+The 'Forgotten' Children Were Abducted By Aliens, Who Were Studying the Power of Maternal Love - It Was A Failed Experiment; The Children Were Reunited With Their Parents!

 Then, she was being told by her husband and others, including psychiatrist Dr. Jack Munce (Gary Sinise), that Sam hadn't really existed and she should forget Sam entirely.
 She was diagnosed as suffering from paramnesia - her doctor told her that she never had a son (following a miscarriage), that she had "memory slips," and that she had "invented memories" of Sam.
 The fact that the evidence was disappearing, according to her husband Jim (Anthony Edwards), meant that she was coming back to reality, but she began to fear that the loss of her son was part of an unusual conspiracy.

 She finally convinced her neighbor, alcoholic ex-hockey player Ash Correll (Dominic West), after ripping wallpaper from one of his bedroom walls to uncover a daughter's drawings, that he also had 'forgotten' a missing daughter named Lauren (Kathryn Faughnan) - one of Sam's playmates, who was on the same plane flight with him to camp.
-Although he turned her into police at first, Ash then 'remembered' - and they both went on a hunt to find the truth - and their children ("Now how could two people remember two different children if they never existed?").
+Although he turned her into police at first, Ash then 'remembered' - and they both went on a hunt to find the truth - and their children:

 After the first half of the film - an emotional and despairing look at maternal suffering, grief, deception and sanity, the film became a sci-fi alien abduction flick (similar to The X-Files).
 Pursued by agents of NSA and by the police, and by a "Friendly Man" (Linus Roache) (who was invulnerable to harm and had frightening powers), they theorized that their children had been abducted.
 They kept asking about why they were both told: "There are no children.
 Forget the children."
 And why were the children taken?
 And how could they get them back?

-The illogical, preposterous and contrived conclusion brought NY Detective Anne Pope (Alfre Woodard) together with Telly at the abandoned Long Island home of the bankrupt President of the ill-fated QuestAir, Robert Shineer (also Linus Roache), where Anne was also abruptly whipped into the sky (by an inexplicable force) after confiding with Telly that she would help her to find the children: "I believe you about everything.
+The illogical, preposterous and contrived conclusion brought NY Detective Anne Pope (Alfre Woodard) together with Telly at the abandoned Long Island home of the bankrupt President of the ill-fated QuestAir airplane, Robert Shineer (also Linus Roache), where Anne was also abruptly whipped into the sky (by an inexplicable force) after Anne had promised Telly that she would help her to find the children: "I believe you about everything.
 I've seen it.
 It's not human.
 Jesus Christ....We will find your son."
 And in the next scene, Ash was also whisked away after a crashing fall through a window.

 Although that particular memory was wiped clean, he didn't count on her remembering her earlier pregnancy as she touched her belly ("I had life inside of me.
 I had life.
 I have a child.
 I have a son.
 I have a son.
 His name is Sam, you son-of-a-bitch!") -- and as the 'alien' spoke: "I need more time" - he was abruptly yanked through the roof.
 Presumably, the alien experiment had failed.